pydata/xarray/doc/user-guide/hierarchical-data.rst

 .. ipython:: python

-    voltages.map_over_subtree(rms)
+    voltages.map_over_datasets(rms)

 .. _multiple trees:

-We can also use the :py:meth:`~xarray.map_over_subtree` decorator to promote a function which accepts datasets into one which accepts datatrees.
+We can also use the :py:meth:`~xarray.map_over_datasets` decorator to promote a function which accepts datasets into one which accepts datatrees.

 Operating on Multiple Trees